freeCodeCamp/freeCodeCamp/guide/english/logic/logical-operators/index.md

 Note: Implications are often used for direct mathematical proofs.
 A represents the hypothesis, while B is the conclusion.

-The only time the conditional is false is when a true value leads to a false value.
+The only time the conditional is False is when a True value leads to a False value.

 | A | B |IF(A,B)|
 |---|---|---|